sbihorel/rclipboard/readme.md

 This example only works when deployed on a Shiny server.
 If this app is run from RStudio, the UI displays correctly but the rclipButton UI button is not functional.
+A workaround is to also include an observeEvent associated to the rclipButton and use the clipr function from the clipr package (this function only works when the app is run locally, eg from RStudio, and not when deployed on a server).

 ```R